Code of Conduct

 - Support the school’s ‘Aims’ and ‘Code of Conduct’.

 - Discuss my daughter’s learning/progress with her regularly and sign her planner each week.

-- Endeavour to attend Parents’ Evenings and other School Events.
+- Endeavour to attend Parents’ Meetings and other School Events.

-- Agree that my daughter will take part in all areas of the curriculum: the CPSHE and careers programme, PE, swimming and educational visits.
+- Agree that my daughter will take part in all areas of the curriculum: the CPSHE and careers programme, PE and educational visits.

 - Ensure that my daughter attends ‘catch-up’ lessons if her teachers think it is necessary for her to progress with her school work.